Intef I

-Sehertawy Intef I was a local nomarch at Thebes during the early First Intermediate Period and the first member of the 11th Dynasty to lay claim to a Horus name.
+Sehertawy Intef I was a local nomarch at Thebes during the early First Intermediate Period and later an ancient Egyptian pharaoh.
+He was the first member of the 11th Dynasty to lay claim to a Horus name.
 Intef reigned from 4 to 16 years c.
 2120 BC or c.
-2070 BC during which time he probably waged war with his northern neighbor, the Coptite nomarch Tjauti.
+2070 BC, during which time he probably waged war with his northern neighbor, the Coptite nomarch Tjauti.
 Intef was buried in a saff tomb at El-Tarif, known today as Saff el-Dawaba.